decwest/dwpp/README.md

 - `ros1_node_example/`
   Includes example ROS 1 implementations of DWPP and conventional pure pursuit methods.
   The file `dwpp_ros_node.py` was used in real-world robot experiments, but it depends on our private configurations and cannot be used directly.
 Please use it as a reference only.

-- `nav2_dwpp_controller/`
-  A work-in-progress (WIP) implementation of the DWPP controller as a Nav2 plugin.
-  The final version will be released in a separate GitHub repository.

 - `results/`
   Contains result figures used in the paper.